-Due to the large number of visitors to Dinosaur Provincial Park and the quality of the amenities, the comfort camping facilities within the park are in high demand and often completely booked months in advance.
+Due to the large number of visitors to Dinosaur Provincial Park and the quality of the amenities, the comfort camping facilities within the park are in high demand and often completely

+The opportunity exists for the creation of comfort camping booked months in advance.
 There is little capacity to build additional comfort camping units in the park.
-It is anticipated that developing additional comfort camping facilities on the privately-owned land surrounding the park will help the region meet the unmet demand for luxury camping facilities comfortable experiences in nature.
+It is anticipated that developing additional comfort camping facilities on the privately-owned land surrounding the park will help the region meet the unmet demand for luxury camping facilities.

 Comfort camping describes a style of camping with amenities and, in some cases, hotel-style services not associated with traditional camping.
 Comfort camping has become increasingly popular amongst tourists seeking the luxuries of hotel accommodation alongside the escapism and adventure recreation of camping.
-The appeal is sustainable, quasi-outdoor lodging that offers travelers
+The appeal is sustainable, quasioutdoor lodging that offers travelers comfortable experiences in nature.

-Comfort camping will take place seasonally between May and October on the privatelyowned land surrounding Dinosaur Provincial Park, weather permitting.
+Comfort camping will take place seasonally between May and October on the privately-owned land surrounding Dinosaur Provincial Park, weather permitting.
 This seasonal availability mirrors the comfort camping season within the park.